vparihar01/DevOpsAsAService/README.md

  - Security Patches

 **Configuration Management**
- - Yet need to decdie.
+ - Yet need to decide.
- -

 This Document is still in very early phase.
 Anyone is wants to add, comment, delete or suggestions most welcome.
 Lots of research needs to be done on this.
 ANy suggestions are welcome.